Casa Elemento Reviews

 Location is remote but incredible views.
 Shuffle service would be beneficial if it could be offered by the hostel.
 Bathrooms aren't very clean but overall amazing hostel and would still highly recommend!

-If you're deciding between casa loma and this hostel, choose this one!
 It is worth the trek or mototaxi ride because the views are amazing, the hammock is unlike anything else, and you can walk out of the hostel and hike anywhere you want to.
 Since there is no wifi or anything else nearby, everyone at this hostel socializes and gets to know each other.
 We made some great friends here who we continued to travel with afterward.
 The hostel is still young so they are still building some facilities

 Awesome place up in the moountains.
 A little expensive to get up there so stay for two or three nights to get your money's worth.
 Bring some snacks cause food costs can add up fast.
 The hostel has food you can buy for snacks and meals.
 Plus, they have loads of fruit trees and a coffee farm behind the hostel.
 Definitely a unique experience worth the effort to get there.